foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
-Tuesday May 20
+Thursday May 22
-- basic validations on making contracts.
-Need to customize it later for better messages though
-- contracts documents, items, party, punishments, transportation_reqs
+- Gtps::PreviewContracts::Presenter unfilled methods need to get filled
 + after finalization of offer need contract and outgoing email thing
 + When new users make an account, automatically make a company contact info thing
 + merchant user registration path